-Is anyone else feeling empowered after last night’s Victoria’s Secret Fashion Show?
+Is anyone else feeling empowered after this year's Victoria’s Secret Fashion Show?
 Me neither.

-Instead, last night’s show was distinctly lacking in size diversity.
-Its clothes go up to a size 40DDD and XL, so clearly it's already serving the market; why not fully embrace and celebrate this?
-Plus, at this point, there are so many beautiful models to choose from, surely it wouldn't be a casting issue.
+Instead, last night’s show was distinctly lacking in size diversity, and at this point, it seems like the brand is running out of time to jump on the diversity train and keep their title as a leader in the world of lingerie.
+Their clothes go up to a size 40DDD and XL, so clearly they are already serving the market, why not fully embrace and celebrate this?
+Additionally at this point, there are so many beautiful models to choose from, surely it wouldn't be a casting issue.
 Watching Precious Lee, Ashley Graham, Christina Andrew, Marquita Pring, Hunter McGrady, and Candice Huffine walk this past New York Fashion Week in a variety of shows made me seriously consider dumping my boyfriend to start dating women.
 These women are simply beautiful.

 The fashion industry is slowly making changes towards size inclusivity, but it's only just begun.
 It would have been a huge moment for Victoria’s Secret to send just one plus-size model — although imagine two or four or a whole army of models who ranged in size — down the runway.
 It would have told its customers both old and new: We don’t just value your business, we think you’re beautiful, too.

 Meanwhile, lingerie brands like Addition Elle, True &Co, Third Love, Fortnight, Cacique, Soma, and Aerie are celebrating women and making women of all sizes feel like they can join party.
-And that’s great; there’s room for all.
-The way for an American institution like Victoria’s Secret to stay relevant is to embrace change and start to celebrate women of all sizes.
+And that’s great; there’s room for all — Victoria’s Secret isn’t necessarily every woman’s taste, anyway.
+But I would hate to see an American institution like Victoria’s Secret become irrelevant because it feared change.
+It’s clear they aren’t the only underwear game in town anymore.
+It’s time for them to embrace their entire customer base and start to celebrate women of all sizes.
 The runway isn’t the only place to do this — it’s a conversation that spreads across the many facets of a company — but it sure seems like the most public way to send a message that women like you and me deserve to be “angels,” too.